Nuitka/Nuitka/README.rst

 * The `Buildbot project <http://buildbot.net>`__

   Thanks for creating an easy to deploy and use continuous integration framework that also runs on Windows and is written and configured in Python code.
-This allows to run the Nuitka tests long before release time.
+This allows running the Nuitka tests long before release time.

 * The `isort project <http://timothycrosley.github.io/isort/>`__

   Thanks for making nice import ordering so easy.
-This makes it so easy to let your IDE do it and clean up afterwards.
+This makes it so easy to let your IDE do it and clean up afterward.

 * The `black project <https://github.com/ambv/black>`__